Music Ed or Performance?

 If you ever want to go to a concert, I am there.
 I have had the privilege to see both queens: Beyoncé and Taylor Swift live!

-Niche lore: I worked for DCI in 2019
+I worked for Drum Corps International in 2019

 Musical Theater is my prefered choice of entertainment.
 My favorite musicals being Hamilton and Into the Woods.